LPStat-Hub/LPMachineLearning/README.md

 ![](Readme_files/figure-gfm/pivot_uncertainty_pivot-1.png)<!-- -->

-This pivot will be used to compute a contrast density:
+This pivot will be used to compute contrast density:

 ``` r
 X.test<-12